Naval Group’s vision of commitment

 • Managing fluid waste from fairing work in all our operational docks (Toulon, Brest, Lorient and Cherbourg).

 • Working on the impact of maritime noise on marine ecosystems as part of the European project PIAQUO (Practical Implementation of AQUO).

 • Support for national sovereignty through our programs for ship construction and through-life support.

 Naval Group - defence - reservist partnership

-Naval Group has signed an agreement for the operational support of reservists with the National Guard for the benefit of its reservist employees.
-This agreement promotes their commitment to sovereignty.
-A winning combination for reservists, looking for new experiences and responsibilities; for the operational reserve which is benefiting from additional expertise; and ultimately, for Naval Group which, meeting the expectations of the French armed forces and the French Navy as fully as possible, is refining its understanding of their needs.
+Naval Group has signed an agreement with the National Guard for the operational support of reservists, promoting the commitment of its reservist employees to sovereignty.
+This is a winning combination for reservists looking for new experiences and responsibilities as well as for the operational reserve who benefits from the additional expertise.
+Furthermore, this also allows Naval Group to acquire a deeper and fuller understanding of the needs of the French armed forces and more specifically that of the French Navy thanks to the close ties created through the agreement.

 An international approach

-The Brazilian subsidiary has implemented an apprenticeship program for young people in the 14-25 age category.
+The Brazilian subsidiary has implemented an apprenticeship program for youth in the 14-25 age category.
 This scheme will support them in their employment by developing their trade skills and know-how in a company environment.